simonesavi/lfcs/ServiceConfiguration.md

   * `listen-on port 53` tell on which network interfaces and port to accept client queries.

   * `allow-query` defines the networks from which clients can post DNS requests.

+  * `allow-query-cache` defines the addresses/networks from which clients are allowed to issue queries that access the local cache.

   * `forwarders` specifies the name servers to which DNS requests should be forwarded if they cannot be resolved directly.